 The Acknowledgments functionality built into LGL is designed to help you operate at maximum efficiency with the fewest possible errors.

 - You don’t have to enter the gift information twice.
 Entering the gift data correctly will result in the correct gift data flowing through to the acknowledgment template you’ve designed.
 In other words, there is no need to manually edit the Microsoft Word letters to display the correct gift data.

 - Constituent name information pulls directly from your LGL data.
-As long as you maintain the Addressee, Salutation, and address (mail or email) information, that updated information will get merged right into the template you design.
+As long as you maintain the addressee, salutation, and address (mail or email) information, that updated information will get merged right into the acknowledgment template you design.

 - Contemporaneous preparation.
-By assigning the acknowledgment template while you’re entering gifts, you do not have to backtrack through prior gifts entered and figure out which one gets which acknowledgment template later.
+By assigning the acknowledgment template while you’re entering gifts, you do not have to backtrack through prior gifts entered to figure out which one gets which acknowledgment template later.
 You’ll do both at the same time, which is more efficient and improves accuracy.
-This is a wonderful benefit for situations relating to staff turnover and supervision of those building expertise in gift entry
+This is a wonderful benefit for situations relating to staff turnover and supervision of those building expertise in gift entry.

 - Acknowledgment history is instantly stored alongside the gift.
 As soon as you assign the acknowledgment template to the gift, the full letter (email or printed) will be stored with that gift.
 If a donor contacts you looking for an acknowledgment they misplaced, you’ll quickly be able to give them a copy.

-- LGL support can assist you with your acknowledgment process.
-If you use manual letters written outside of LGL, our support team can’t troubleshoot any issues you may experience.
+- LGL's Support Team is able to assist you with your acknowledgment process.
+If you use manual letters written outside of LGL, our Support Team can’t troubleshoot any issues you may experience.
 If you use the process built into LGL, our team is able to see what you’re doing and therefore help you succeed.

 How acknowledgment templates work

 In LGL, acknowledgment templates are made up of two main ingredients: